Bad Samaritans (book)

 Bad Samaritans: The Myth of Free Trade and the Secret History of Capitalism is a book about economics written by Ha-Joon Chang, a South Korean institutional economist specializing in development economics.
 It criticizes mainstream economics of globalization and neo-liberalism.
 Chang claims that developed countries want developing countries to change their economic policy and open their markets.
 Rich and powerful governments and institutions are actually "Bad Samaritans"; their intentions may be worthy but their simplistic, free-market ideology and poor understanding of history leads them into policy errors.

 Summary

 Chang argues that Thomas Friedman's book The Lexus and the Olive Tree (1999) presents an uncomfortable truth of capitalism and criticized globalization.
 He argues that there are errors in prevailing theories of economic development and refutes them with economic theory, historical perspective, and current data.
-Chang claims that "Market and democracy clash at the fundamental level."
+Chief among those errors is the argument that Britain and America's 19th century free-trade policies projected them into market dominace.
+On the contrary, Chang shows that western economies aggressively implemented protetionist policies and then, only when it was safe and beneficial to them, turned around to force developing countries to adopt free trade.
+Chang also claims that "Market and democracy clash at the fundamental level."
 In the epilogue, he writes about a fictionalized Brazil in 2037 that faces a gloomy future as a consequence of reckless beliefs in neo-liberal policies.
 Finally, he makes the case for new strategies to create a more prosperous world.